frederic-perez/AmE-dictionary/dictionary.md

 __blooker__ :two::shit:
 __bloop__
 __blotches__ _n_
-__blotter__ _n_ __1__ :four: Desk pad, a table protector used when work such as painting or writing would otherwise damage the table or desk. _Desk blotter._ __2__ Police blotter, a daily record of arrests and other events at a police station. _Police blotters._ __3__ Blotting paper, used to absorb ink or oil from writing materials, particularly when quill or fountain pens were popular.
+__blotter__ _n_ __1__ :four: Desk pad (or desk blotter), a table protector used when work such as painting or writing would otherwise damage the table or desk. _Desk blotter._ __2__ Police blotter, a daily record of arrests and other events at a police station. _Police blotters._ __3__ Blotting paper, used to absorb ink or oil from writing materials, particularly when quill or fountain pens were popular.
 __blotting__ _v_
 __bloviate__ _v_
 __blow it off__